keisukeirie/quickdraw_prediction_model/README.md

 ## Data used:

-the dataset that google released contains images and several features related to image.
-Features include drawing_ID, category(what quickdraw asked to draw), timestamp, whether AI guessed correct or not, user's country and drawing. drawing is represented as a list of list of list.
-The drawing feature is a list of strokes and stroke is a list of X,Y and time (3 lists within a stroke)
+the dataset that google released contains images and several features related to image.Features include drawing_ID, category(what quickdraw asked to draw), timestamp, whether AI guessed correct or not, user's country and drawing. drawing is represented as a list of list of list.The drawing feature is a list of strokes and stroke is a list of X,Y and time (3 lists within a stroke)

 the stroke information contains 2 additional dimensions:

 |  typical image  |   Quickdraw data   |